mericsson/mericsson-com/content/blog/2020-12-22-eoy-personal-finance-checklist.md

 ## Capture gains in children's UTMA / UGMA accounts

-In 2021, first $1100 of gains is tax free and next $1100 is tax advantaged [source](https://www.nolo.com/legal-encyclopedia/kiddie-tax-limits-shifting-unearned-30003.html).
+In 2021, first $1250 of gains is tax free (and don't need to file taxes) and next $1250 is tax advantaged [source](https://www.nolo.com/legal-encyclopedia/kiddie-tax-limits-shifting-unearned-30003.html).

 ## Consider extra donations if itemizing deductions